Skip to content

 📊 5.
 Students Are Planning Ahead More Than Ever

-• Affordable destinations with PR pathways are being prioritized over more expensive options like the US or UK
+• Affordable destinations with PR pathways are preferred over high-cost markets

 Comments (3)